Get Help Today. (800) 516-4357

 The consensus is that a longer time in addiction treatment leads to better long-term outcomes, including a higher chance of sustaining recovery.[2]

-The recommended length of rehab is influenced by several factors, such as these:[3-6]
+The recommended length of rehab is influenced by several factors, such as the following:

-Certain types of addictions may require more time in rehab because they involve medical detox or a stronger physical hold.
-For example, alcohol use disorder (AUD), opioid use disorder (OUD), and benzodiazepine use disorder all require a medical detox, which involves medication and medical care during the withdrawal process to ensure safety.
+• Type of substance: Certain types of addictions may require more time in rehab because they involve medical detox or a stronger physical hold.
+For example, alcohol use disorder (AUD), opioid use disorder (OUD), and benzodiazepine use disorder all require medical detox, which involves medication and medical care during the withdrawal process to ensure safety.

 Does the Type of Substance Impact the Length of Rehab?